-Exeter is a blue-collar town, with 36.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Exeter is a blue-collar town, with 37.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Exeter is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Exeter who work in sales jobs (10.97%), farm management occupations (10.40%), and maintenance occupations (7.23%).
+There are especially a lot of people living in Exeter who work in farm management occupations (12.82%), sales jobs (11.74%), and office and administrative support (7.49%).

-Exeter is a somewhat ethnically-diverse city.
+Exeter is an extremely ethnically-diverse city.
 The people who call Exeter home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Exeter residents report their race to be White, followed by Native American.
+The greatest number of Exeter residents report their race to be White, followed by Black or African-American.
 Exeter also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.33% of the city’s residents.
-Important ancestries of people in Exeter include Irish, German, Dutch, and Portuguese.
+People of Hispanic or Latino origin account for 42.69% of the city’s residents.
+Important ancestries of people in Exeter include English, German, Dutch, and Portuguese.

 The most common language spoken in Exeter is English.
 Other important languages spoken here include Spanish and Chinese.